Skip to content

 eid = qt.insert((80, 60), obj=enemy)

-Tip: leave track_objects=False for max speed when you do not need object mapping.
+Tip: Use QuadTree instead of QuadTreeObjects for max speed when you do not need object tracking.

 Reset between runs without breaking references